ROCK IN CHINA

 Rock and Marketing in China

-“Increasing one of the biggest sources of income for Chinese rock musicians is coming from corporate sponsorship.
+In the late 2000s one of the biggest sources of income for Chinese rock musicians was corporate sponsorship.
 Many people who attended concerts and club gigs during the 2008 “Love Noise” tour by the popular punk group P.K.
 14 won their tickets through a brand promotion scheme for Converse shoes.
 The tie-up was part of a growing trend for Western brands seeking to understand China to piggy-back on the credibility of what market analysts have identified as an increasingly self-confident alternative art and music scene in China.”
 [Source: Peter Foster, The Telegraph, November 20, 2009]

 “In 2009, in a twist on the American Idol series, Pepsi staged a 10-part battle of the bands telethon in which 10 bands selected from more than 6,000 who auditioned from 121 cities competed to win a cash prize and a production deal.
 The heavily branded show, which also included a partnership between the beverages giant and a Chinese record production company, was an attempt to design a new model for China's record industry which is governed by the fact that most Chinese download their music for free.”
 [Ibid]

 “For Harry Hui, a former MTV and Universal Music executive who is now Pepsi's chief marketing officer in China, the opportunity was to create stars organically rather than hire established acts off the peg as is Pepsi tradition.
 “When we did the research we discovered that downloading music is still the number one activity on the Chinese internet, accounting for 85 percent of usage.
 We also found out there were 20,000 bands in China playing at clubs, bars and universities,” he told the Telegraph.
 “We also discovered that the live concert business growing by 30 percent a year, but there was no single television platform or other creative venue that gives bands an outlet, so we provided that.
 There was a real untapped demand.”

 China's School of Rock